AngelLagr/simple-password-manager/README.md

 - Deleting or modifying `data/vault.enc` will make your data unrecoverable.
 - Encryption is local; no data is sent to any server.

+I'm definitely not an expert in cybersecurity or anything like that, so any contributions are more than welcome!
+I just wanted to share this tool publicly because I found it useful.
 ---

 ## Licence